Central limit theorems for discretized occupation time functionals: Introduction

+if $f$ is the identity function and $X$ is a Brownian motion \citep{diaconis1988bayesian}.
+We show that the trapezoidal rule also satisfies a central limit theorem at the rate $\Delta_n$.
+By proving an $L^2(\P)$ lower bound on the estimation error when $X$ is a Brownian motion we show that both $\widehat{\Gamma}_{t,n}(f)$ and $\widehat{\Theta}_{t,n}(f)$ are rate-optimal and that the latter is also efficient in the sense that its asymptotic variance coincides with the minimal $L^2(\P)$ estimation error.
+Related lower bounds for integral functionals for less smooth functions $f$ and local times have been obtained by \citep{Altmeyer2017, altmeyer2021optimal}.

 The paper is organized as follows.
-In Section 2 we extend the central limit theorem for $f\in C^{2}(\R^{d})$ to $f$ with fractional Sobolev regularity.
-Several special cases are studied to relax the assumptions made there.
-Section 3 presents the lower bound.
-Proofs can be found in the appendix.
+In Section 2 we review the CLT for $f\in C^{2}(\R^{d})$ and extend it in Section 3 to $f$ with fractional Sobolev regularity.
+Several special cases are studied to explore or relax the used assumptions.
+Section 4 presents the lower bound.
+Proofs of the main results are deferred to Section 5.